fastvideo/gpu-camera-sample/README.md

 * White Balance
 * Exposure Correction (brightness control)
 * Debayer with HQLI (5&times;5 window), L7 (7&times;7 window), DFPD (11&times;11), MG (23&times;23) algorithms
+* Color correction with 3&times;3 matrix
 * Wavelet-based denoiser
+* Resize / Crop / Rotate
 * Gamma (linear, sRGB)
 * JPEG / MJPEG encoding/decoding
-* H.264 encoding/decoding
+* H.264 and HEVC encoding/decoding
 * Output to monitor via OpenGL
 * Export from GPU to CPU memory
-* MJPEG or H.264 streaming
+* MJPEG or H.264/H.265 streaming
 * Storage of compressed images/video to SSD

 Processing is done on NVIDIA GPU to speedup the performance.
 The software could also work with raw bayer images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
 More info about that project you can find <a href="https://www.fastcompression.com/blog/gpu-software-machine-vision-cameras.htm" target="_blank">here</a>.

-From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer high image quality at the same time.
+From the benchmarks on <strong>NVIDIA Quadro RTX 6000</strong> or <strong>GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer high image quality at the same time.
 The total performance could reach <strong>4 GPix/s</strong> for color cameras.
 The performance strongly depends on complexity of the pipeline.
 Multiple GPU solutions could significantly improve the performance.

 Currently the software is working with <a href="https://www.ximea.com" target="_blank">XIMEA</a> cameras via XIMEA SDK.
 Via GenICam the software can work with <a href="https://www.ximea.com" target="_blank">XIMEA</a>, <a href="https://www.matrix-vision.com" target="_blank">MATRIX VISION</a>, <a href="https://www.baslerweb.com" target="_blank">Basler</a>, <a href="https://www.jai.com" target="_blank">JAI</a>, <a href="https://dahengimaging.com/" target="_blank">Daheng Imaging</a> cameras.
 Soon we are going to add support for <a href="https://www.imperx.com" target="_blank">Imperx</a>, Baumer, IDS and FLIR cameras.
 You can add support for desired cameras by yourself.
 The software is working with demo version of Fastvideo SDK, that is why you can see a watermark on the screen.
 To get a Fastvideo SDK license for develoment and for deployment, please contact <a href="https://www.fastcompression.com/" target="_blank">Fastvideo company</a>.